Home » The Bible and Beyond » Blog » Great News! Hal Taussig Is Joining Forces with Early Christian Texts

 You’ve also undoubtedly run across one of his better-known books, A New New Testament.
 Read about this and some of his other books on our Resource Page.

-Also, if you’ve been attending the Early Christian Texts Discussions presented by the Tanho Center, you’ll know Hal as the presenter of these fascinating Tanho Monday Textual Studies sessions.
+Also, if you’ve been attending the Bible and Beyond Discussions, you’ll know Hal as the presenter of these fascinating Monday Textual Studies sessions.

 Finally, I’m especially excited about the new courses we are preparing to co-teach through Udemy.
 We’ll update you as soon as they are available on the Early Christian Texts Online Courses Page.